 Movements in foreign exchange generated overall losses of £8.1 million on non-sterling assets, which were partly offset by the impact of the euro hedging programme, resulting in a net foreign exchange loss of £4.3 million.
-This is shown in more detail on Table 3.
+This is shown in more detail on Table 2 on page 8.